-Customer experience starts long before customers actually come through the front door of your restaurant.
-Nowadays, customers often start looking up for your restaurant online and land on your website.
-Your restaurant website is clearly the face of your brand as it forms the first impressions, and serves an essential role in the success of your business.
+Customer experience starts long before customers come through the front door of your restaurant.
+Nowadays, customers often start looking up your restaurant online and land on your website.
+Your restaurant website is the face of your brand as it forms the first impressions, and serves an essential role in the success of your business.
 Therefore, your Restaurant Website Design should be unique and appealing to your customers.

 Imagine your restaurant website as a virtual mini-version of your real restaurant.
 What should it offer?
-Basic information, such as menu, ordering hours, location and direction, contacts?
+Necessary information, such as the menu, ordering hours, location and direction, contacts?
 Definitely.
 Online reservation and food ordering?
 Desirably.
 But should not be there something more?
-How to make a website which gives customers a surety that they will have a fantastic time dining at your restaurant at the same time, does not mislead them?
+How to design a restaurant website which gives customers a surety that they will have a fantastic time dining at your restaurant at the same time, does not mislead them?
 Here are some great restaurant website design tips that will help you build a great website!

-How To Design An Appealing Restaurant Website To Enhance Online Ordering
+How To Create An Appealing Restaurant Website Design To Enhance Online Ordering

-Creating a vibrant environment and finger licking dishes will only make your restaurant sprawling, but that is only half the battle in the culinary business.
+Creating a vibrant environment and finger-licking dishes will only make your restaurant sprawling, but that is only half the battle in the culinary business.
 Remember to add all the vital content for restaurant website that your customers might want.
-Knowing that restaurant websites can be an extremely potential medium of harnessing the immense crowd that is available in the market you must keep in mind these 7 main points while designing your website that will help your restaurant business to grow.
+Knowing that restaurant websites can be an extremely potential medium for harnessing the immense crowd that is available in the market you must include these seven restaurant website design tips in your restaurant website design.

 1. Understanding Your Audience

-When you are first starting to build your restaurant website or beginning a major redesign, you should consider who you’re trying to reach before you begin creating new design assets for the site.
-Due to the nature of the online food and beverage business, it’s common to have existing clients and new clients and that need to be given serious thought in terms of how you want to best engage with them.
-As a result, many food websites are able to fulfil the needs of an audience that can vary from a regular customer looking to buy a single item, to wholesale buyers, and brands that are looking for a B2B food service.
+When you are first starting to build your restaurant website or beginning a significant redesign, you should consider who you’re trying to reach before you start creating new design assets for the site.
+Due to the nature of the online food and beverage business, it’s common to have existing clients and new clients and that need to be given serious thought regarding how you want to best engage with them.
+As a result, many food websites can fulfill the requirements of an audience that can vary from a regular customer looking to buy a single item, to wholesale buyers, and brands that are looking for B2B food service.
 Always include content for the restaurant website that your customers will find useful.

 2. Displaying the Desired Information

-It is important to display the important information on the website clearly.
+Your restaurant website design should show the desired information clearly.
 Consider your restaurant website as your online spokesperson.
 It should be able to answer the top queries of your customers.
 Therefore, always include important content for the restaurant website.

-Ensure that the following points are clearly visible on your restaurant website-
+Ensure that the following points are visible on your restaurant website-

-The first thing that a customer looks for in a website is the menu.
-Whether they wish to order online, or are planning to dine at your restaurant later, a good hearty menu is what would make the conversion of a website visitor to a buying customer.
+The first thing that a customer looks for in a restaurant website design is the menu.
+Whether they wish to order online or are planning to dine at your restaurant later, a hearty menu is what would make the conversion of a website visitor to a buying customer.
 Ensure that you have clear categories in your menu, such as Veg, Non-Veg, Starters, Main Course, Beverages, and Drinks.

 (ii) Online Ordering Button